 Life in Silver Spring

 Silver Spring is a wonderful and vibrant area near the border of D.C.
 Grace church is located on Georgia Avenue, a major road that travels through the main part of Silver Spring.
 A 15 minute walk and a 5 minute drive away from Grace is downtown Silver Spring, the main area of life.
 There is a mall, movie theater, as well as many shops, markets, and the metro and bus station where you can travel into D.C or further north.
 The neighborhood surrounding Grace Church is a community full of mainly families and elderly folks.
 There are several other places of worship in the area, the closest to grace is Silver Spring United Methodist church as well as a mosque, The Imam Center.
 Silver Spring is a lively community and a superb place to live.

 Where we are in the process

-The Grace Rector Search Committee is finalizing the wording for the position posting.
-The posting describes the many strengths of our parish, as well as the challenges that we face.
-We have drawn upon the survey, small groups, ministry meetings, and town halls to write the report, and the committee sincerely appreciates all of the time that everyone took to participate.
-Once the position post, they generally stay online 4-6 weeks.
+The Grace Rector Search Committee has posted the position of Rector and are receiving applications.
+The position will stay online 4-6 weeks.
 We will interview candidates via Zoom and then invite a smaller number of candidates back for a more in-depth discussion (likely via Zoom given current conditions).
 We have heard that the parish offers an attractive calling for rectors, and believe that we will attract excellent candidates.
 Please keep the committee members in your prayers.
-If you have any questions, please email the chair, Mike Bader, at email@example.com.
+If you have any questions, please email the chair, Mike Bader, at firstname.lastname@example.org.